Managing Community Land

-Masterplans form part of a plan of management and present an aspirational landscape and infrastructure design for specific open spaces or parcels of community land.
-Masterplans provide a long-range strategic view to guide development through a realistic action plan that seeks to balance the needs of user groups, the community and Council.
+Masterplans form part of a plan of management.
+These address all the infrastructure and landscape elements for specific open spaces or parcels of community land.
+Masterplans provide a long-range view and action plan to guide development in a way that balances the needs of user groups, the community and Council.

 Masterplans are valuable tools for prioritising improvements and upgrades and seeking grant funding.